morteza-shoushtari/Morteza-Website/content/home/experience.md

   * Designed and implemented wired/wireless networks, and performed network maintenance and system upgrades.
   * Maximized network performance and increased network availability by 99.99% by implementing a redundant network architecture.
-  * Performed installations and configurations, and support of various network devices such as switches, wireless access points, cameras, and video conferencing systems.
+  * Performed installations and configurations, and support of various network devices such as switches (Huawei, Cisco), wireless access points (Huawei, Aruba), cameras, and video conferencing systems.

   """

 [[experience]]